Vyxal/Vyxal/README.md

 # Vyxal 3

-Vyxal is a programming language that is:
+Vyxal is an array programming language that is:

 - Stack-based
-- Array inspired
 - Inherently terse
 - and Convenient